SweliaMonteiro/ProductService-Calling3rdPartyAPI/README.md

 6. Use @Configuration and @Bean to create a RestTemplate bean.
 7. Use @ControllerAdvice and @ExceptionHandler to handle exceptions.
 8. Write JUnit tests for each function.
 You can use @MockBean to mock the RestTemplate calls and only test the functionality of your functions.
+9. For getProductById(productId), connect to User Service and validate the User token using validateToken API to check if the user is authenticated.
+If the user is not authenticated, throw an exception with status code 401.
+If the user is authenticated, return the product details.